dshanley/contentcamel.io/hugo/content/blog/how-to-do-a-sales-content-audit.md

 Not sure where to start?
 No problem.
 I've put together a detailed content audit walkthrough, so your sales team can spend more time rocking it instead of searching for it!

+Here's what we'll cover:
+{{< toc >}}

-## What Is a Content Audit?
+## What Is a Sales Content Audit?

-A content audit is a detailed review of every piece of your business's sales and marketing content, whether it's on your website or hidden deep in a Google Drive folder.
-A sales-specific content audit focuses on assets that empower your sales team.
-Auditing your sales content ensures your sales team is equipped to support the client at any stage of the sales funnel.
+A sales content audit is a detailed review of every piece of your business's sales content, whether it's on your website or hidden deep in a Google Drive folder.
+The sales content audit focuses on assets that helps your sales team close deals.
+This is different from a content marketing audit that is really about driving new prospects to your site.
+Auditing your sales content makes sure your sales team is all set to support your prospects at any stage of the sales funnel.

-Taking a **deep dive into your content** helps you focus on updating existing content or creating new content to provide a seamless sales experience.
-Some pieces of **content may be gathering dust**, while **others are overused**.
-A content audit offers a zoomed-out view of the tools your sales team has to support their process of helping prospects make a decision.
+Taking a **deep dive into your sales content** helps you focus on updating the highest impact content or creating new content where it's needed most to improve the sales experience.
+For example, some pieces of **content may be gathering dust**, while **others are overused** or **outdated**.
+A sales content audit offers a zoomed-out view of the tools your sales team has to support their goals (like hitting quota) and helping prospects make a decision.

-You already know that to provide the best customer experience, it's super important to have the right content at the right time to keep the conversation moving forward.
-Conducting a content audit can provide clarity on what assets your sales team needs to succeed, but it's important to know what your sales team needs and to set goals before you start.
-So many teams miss this step, because their too buried in the weeds of content creation.
+You already know that to provide the best customer experience and close more deals, it's super important to have the right content at the right time to keep the conversation moving forward.
+Conducting a content audit can provide clarity on what assets your sales team needs to succeed, but before you begin it's important to know what your sales team needs and to **set goals before you start**.
+So many teams miss this step, because they're too buried in the weeds of content creation.
 So, take a moment, and ask for feedback.

 ## Understanding Your Sales Team's Needs

 You're likely already creating great content, so it makes sense to understand what tools will help your salespeople do their jobs easier or faster.
-Work closely with not only your sales leaders, but also your top sales people to create content that converts and that your team says is useful based on customer needs.
+It makes sense to work closely with not only your sales leaders, but also your top sales people to identify content that converts.

 There's no magic metric here.
 This is a subjective feedback step.
-Becaues of that, one of the best ways to reach your sales team is to [send out (short) surveys](https://www.demandmetric.com/content/sales-support-effectiveness-survey). **Questions about content organization, conversion, and accuracy** can offer valuable insight for your audit.
+Becaues of that, one of the best ways to reach your sales team is to [send out (short) surveys](https://www.demandmetric.com/content/sales-support-effectiveness-survey) (demand metric). **Questions about content organization, conversion, and accuracy** can offer valuable insight for your audit.
 You will also get feedback on where content is missing to cover different parts of the sales funnel.

 **Some questions to ask your sales team are:**